localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 ## Step 2: dynamic name resolution

 In order to provide seamless connectivity, we designed a system based on DNS.
-We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition.
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated to to support this new use case.
-By doing this, we are able to respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.
+We now respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above: